 Arriving in El Nido

-Our flight with Air Swift was great.
-It was a small plane, on time with good staff.
+Our flight to El Nido was with Air Swift was great, they were one of the best airlines we used.
+It was a small plane, it was on time with good staff.
 I would highly recommend looking in to flying with them around the Philippines.
 They do not however show up on sky scanner, so go direct to their website.
 The flight from Boracay to El Nido was only 40 minutes.

 From the Airport there are trikes waiting to take you to El Nido town.
-We caught one of these and they secured our suitcases on and off we went direct to our hotel.
+We caught one of these and they secured our suitcases on and off we went.

 Where we Stayed

 All hotels around El Nido came up very expensive for what they were when we were looking.
-Hotels were either very low budget or very high end, there did not seem to be any middle ground between them.
+Hotels in the area seemed to be either very low budget or very high end, there did not seem to be any middle ground between them.

 In the end we booked the Cuna Hotel.